maxfierrog/maxfierrog.github.io/content/about/cv.md

 ### University of California, Berkeley

 _**B.A.
 Computer Science** - In progress_\
-Planning to concentrate on systems and security where applicable.
+Planning to concentrate on distributed systems.

 > {{< collapse "summary"="Completed courses..." >}}

 * `CS 61A`  _Structure and Interpretation of Computer Programs_
 * `CS 61B` _Data Structures and Algorithms_
+* `CS 61C` _Great Ideas in Computer Architecture (Machine Structures)_
 * `CS 70` _Discrete Mathematics and Probability Theory_

 > {{< /collapse >}}